Reeshoon/Dynamic-Hand-Gesture-Recognition-with-Multi-Modal-Fusion/README.md

 The `PointDepthFeatureFusion` class, implemented in [feature_fusion_model.py](./models/feature_fusion_model.py), represents the feature-level fusion model.

+### Data Loader

+We provide a data loader script, [dataloader.py](./dataloader.py), which loads the depth sequences and point cloud data for training and testing.

 ## Getting Started

 To start training the recognition model, use the following command: